acmcsufoss/acm-server/docs/Nix Packaging.md

     gomod2nix
 ```

+> [!NOTE]
-> **Note**: All package Makefiles are run during the deployment process within
+> All package Makefiles are run during the deployment process within the GitHub
-> the GitHub Actions workflow.
+> Actions workflow.
 Deploying locally does not run the Makefiles.